NakshatraSirohi/PEACE/README.md

 - **Outputs**:
   - Saves cropped screenshots in a subfolder named `screenshots`.
 - **Details**:
-  - Captures 2 frames every 3 seconds using FFmpeg.
+  - Captures 2 frames every 3 seconds using FFmpeg (modifications are possible).
   - Crops a region of interest (ROI) to focus on the kill feed area.

 ### 3. `scanning(outputDir, start_time)`